 If you live in a WG (a shared flat with roommates) and someone else in your household is already paying, there’s no need for you to pay too.
 Just get in touch with the ARD ZDF Deutschlandradio Beitragservice to find out how you can avoid paying double.
 Exceptions are also made to people who are unemployed, live on a low income, have health issues or a form of disability, or are in Germany with asylum status.

-There are many Germans who protest this fee and refuse to pay, but this isn’t recommended or it’s done at your own risk.
+There are many Germans who protest this fee and refuse to pay, but this isn’t recommended or if you do follow this route, it’s done at your own risk.
 Skipping out on payments is against the law.
 If you haven’t paid what’s owed, they’ll start sending warning letters and charging interest.
 With time, they can take stronger action including seizing your bank account.

 If you’re leaving Germany permanently, be sure to not only de-register with the Bürgeramt, but directly with the ARD ZDF Deutschlandradio Beitragservice as well.